yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 ### Task 1: Download and open the ContosoEventsPoC starter solution

 1. On your Lab VM, open a browser to https://github.com/Microsoft/MCW-Microservices-architecture.
-CLick the **Clone or downlaod** link and then select **Download ZIP**
+Click the **Clone or downlaod** link and then select **Download ZIP**

 2. Unzip the contents to the folder **C:\\**.